 The National Institute on Drug Abuse (NIDA), in collaboration with the National Institutes of Health (NIH) Office of Science Education, has developed interactive, science-based supplements for use by high school students and teachers (grades 9-12) in the science classroom.
 The Brain: Understanding Neurobiology Through the Study of Addiction includes a high school curriculum in print plus an interactive CD-ROM.
 These supplements provide current, research-based information on various aspects of drug abuse and addiction, including neurobiology, behavioral components, and treatment.

-The materials are free of charge and can be ordered from the NIH Office of Science Education: http://science.education.nih.gov/index.html.
-Direct link to the NIDA Curriculum is http://science.education.nih.gov/customers/HSAddiction.html
+The materials are free of charge and can be ordered from the NIH Office of Science Education: https://science.education.nih.gov/HighSchool/TheBrainStudyOfAddiction.
+Direct link to the web version of the NIDA Curriculum is https://science.education.nih.gov/supplements/webversions/BrainAddiction/default.html

 "Excellent information on drug actions and neurobiology presented in an inquiry format.
 Students handled difficult concepts because of the way they were presented." - Field Test Teacher